-Base salaries are reviewed by our compensation committee and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance, experience, internal pay equity, our compensation budget, overall compensation of the executive officer, and cost of living adjustments, as appropriate.
+Base salaries are reviewed by our compensation committee and adjusted from time to time to realign salaries with market levels after considering individual responsibilities, performance, experience, expertise, internal pay equity, our compensation budget, overall compensation of the executive officer, and cost of living adjustments, as appropriate.

-For the year ended December 31, 2020, the annual base salaries for each of Mr. Vashist, Dr. Assaderaghi and Mr. Pangrazio were \$586,500, \$330,000 and \$330,000, respectively.
-In connection with cancelling bonus payments planned for the second half of 2019, executive officer salaries, including for Mr. Vashist, increased for fiscal year 2020.
+For the year ended December 31, 2021, the annual base salaries for each of Messrs.
+Vashist, Bonnot, and Sevalia were \$586,500, \$316,000 and \$330,000, respectively.
+In connection with evaluating executive officer compensation for 2022, the compensation committee approved a 10.8% increase to Mr. Vashist's salary for 2022 to \$650,000 as a result of his performance and a review of CEO salary and total pay levels at peer companies, and did not change the salaries for Messrs.
+Bonnot and Sevalia.